AI-Rowan/ASSA_CSI_Annuities/Data Manipulations and assumptions.md

 ## Company 18:

+* Only age last provided prior to 2013, and only age nearest provided from 2013.
+To try to fix this we duplicate each record, with half of the exposure, and calculate the two possible ages associated with each provided age.
+  * For example an `age_last` of 40 is split into two records with `age_nearest`s of 40 and 41.
+  * An `age_nearest` of 30 is split into two records with `age_last`s of 29 and 30.
-* Used the provided age_last and age_nearest for both age as at 1 Jan and age as at PA.
+* Used the above calculated age_last and age_nearest for both age as at 1 Jan and age as at PA.
+Could possibly split yet again, but that seems to be getting too complicated
 * Used exposure figures provided for both exact and '365.25 days in year exposure'
 * Treated sa_exposure as if exposure was central exposed to risk
 * All claims labeled as Unspecified cause